96mat/MHD_Firedrake/README.md

 1. Code can be run in parallel    ```$ mpiexec -n 10 python First_test.py```
 2. Advised mesh resolution ```128 x 128```

 Choosing the right conforming DeRham complex, compatible spaces this solver was able to reproduce the classical cavity-Lid driven cavity problem.
-Some extracts:
+Some extracts (segmentation of the magnetic field is due to N1curl finite elements that are discontinuous by construction):

 https://github.com/user-attachments/assets/348ec988-5479-4296-a5ac-901d04263663